James-Nemeth/Morse-Code-Translator/README.md

 ## What did you struggle with?

 - Took a bit to find the right logic to to translate english to morse code, but once l figured it out, it was easier to apply it to morse code to english
-- The testing wasn't to bad, just wanted to make sure all the name made sense and that l used enough test cases to make it valid.
+- The testing wasn't to bad, just wanted to make sure all the names made sense and that l used enough test cases to make it valid.

 ---